 Nurse practitioners specialize in a particular area.
 Nurse practitioner specialties include:

-• Adult Gerontology Nurse Practitioner (AGNP)*: Nurse practitioners specializing in adult gerontology work with patients from young adulthood to old age.
+- Adult Gerontology Nurse Practitioner (AGNP)*: AGNP nurse practitioners work with adults from young adulthood to old age.
 Demand for this type of nurse practitioner continues to grow as the population ages.
 Some AGNPs may also work in home health.6

-• Emergency Nurse Practitioner: Emergency Nurse Practitioners work in emergency rooms and treat and monitor patients with urgent injuries or illnesses.3
+- Emergency Nurse Practitioner: Emergency Nurse Practitioners work in emergency rooms, treating and monitoring patients with urgent injuries or illnesses.3

-• Neonatal Nurse Practitioner (NNP): NNPs work with babies from birth through age two.6 They often work in neonatal intensive care units (ICUs), but some NNPs may also assist in delivering babies.6,3
+- Neonatal Nurse Practitioner (NNP): NNPs work with babies from birth through age two.6 They often work in neonatal intensive care units (ICUs), but some NNPs may also assist in delivering babies.3, 6

-• Pediatric Nurse Practitioner (PNP): PNPs specialize in treating children from infancy to young adulthood.3 They conduct wellness checks, administer immunization and treat acute and chronic illnesses.
+- Pediatric Nurse Practitioner (PNP): PNPs specialize in treating children from infancy to young adulthood.3 They conduct wellness checks, administer immunizations and treat acute and chronic illnesses.

-• Women’s Health Nurse Practitioner (WHNP): WHNPs provide reproductive, gynecological and obstetric services for women and people assigned female at birth (AFAB).3
+- Women’s Health Nurse Practitioner (WHNP): WHNPs provide reproductive, gynecological and obstetric services for women and individuals assigned female at birth (AFAB).3

 Nurse Practitioner vs. Registered Nurse: What’s the Difference?